nus-cs2103/website-base/_course-CS2103/mid-semester-survey-results.md

 **:fas-comment: My comments:**

-==Unlike most modules that use lectures as the _primary_ mechanism for delivering module content, our lecture briefings serve as a _complementary_ 'top up'==, covering additional examples, motivations behind the topics, commentary on how to shape your attitudes related to the subject, anecdotes, etc.
+==Unlike most courses that use lectures as the _primary_ mechanism for delivering course content, our lecture briefings serve as a _complementary_ 'top up'==, covering additional examples, motivations behind the topics, commentary on how to shape your attitudes related to the subject, anecdotes, etc.
 Hence, you can skip lecture briefings (or simply speed-watch the recording later) if you are short of time or if you think they are not useful to you.
  Even the in-lecture quiz questions are 'optional' in the sense they are unlikely to make a difference in your final participation marks.<br>
- :fas-exclamation: Note: Totally ignoring the lecture briefings will exclude you from future CS2103/T tutor positions though, as I do not want to employ as a tutor someone who hasn't received the _full view_ of the module (I often talk about the goals/rationales of the module during lecture briefings -- not examinable but important nevertheless, especially for a future tutor).
+ :fas-exclamation: Note: Totally ignoring the lecture briefings will exclude you from future CS2103/T tutor positions though, as I do not want to employ as a tutor someone who hasn't received the _full view_ of the course (I often talk about the goals/rationales of the course during lecture briefings -- not examinable but important nevertheless, especially for a future tutor).

 </div>

 ---

 <a id="Q5"/>